November 7th - Pomona, California -

 the 48th Annual National Rodeo Finals - which translates to the best two weeks of the year insofar as working.
 We work from 9:30 until 5:15 and then have the

 rest of the night off!!!
-We will try and attend the actual Rodeo a night or two, spend some time with friends, hang out in the Jacuzzi have a party or two and
+We will try and attend the actual Rodeo a night or two, spend some time with friends, hang out in the Jacuzzi, have a party or two and

-are about to embark on here at the rodeo!!!! :-)
+to embark on here at the rodeo!!!! :-)

-closely and we have all the documentaries on it.
-It's amazing to think what man can do without the governments help.
-They also had the Wright Brother's 'Flyer'
+experiment closely and we have all the documentaries on it.
+It's amazing to think what man can do without the governments help, well heck, we are living proof

-down from the ceiling on display for all to see.
-This is the first and only time it will be out of it's regular position in the Smithsonian since 2003 marked the 100th
+of that.
+They also had the Wright Brother's 'Flyer' down from the ceiling on display for all to see.
+This is the first and only time it will be out of it's regular position

-anniversary of their first flight.
-It will return to the entry ceiling of the Museum in December.
-We safely made it back on our trolley and continued our city tour.
+in the Smithsonian since 2003 marked the 100th anniversary of their first flight.
+It will return to the entry ceiling of the Museum in December, apparently they are

 October 11th - Playing Tourists -

 We have done about all one can do in the last three days.
-We finished up our tour of Washington D.C. with a walking tour around the White House and a few
+We finished up our tour of Washington D.C. with a walking tour around the White House and a few of

 an odd feeling at first, but then you realize they are there to protect.
-I thought it would be nice to get a closer shot of them and the White House, but after
+I thought it would be nice to get a closer shot of them and the White House, but after taking

 adventures for our next trip around the country.
 We arrived at the White House's North Lawn at sunset, which made for a very pretty scene with all the lights.